 LAUREL, Md. - A 33-year veteran EMT from the Laurel Rescue Squad saved a woman who was apparently just seconds away from jumping off a bridge.
 The close call happened in College Park.

 It all happened about a mile down the roadway off the Capital Beltway near the I-95 overpass in the College Park-Beltsville area.

-That’s when the long-time volunteer lieutenant at the Laurel Rescue Squad stopped — at the time he was taking a patient with minor injuries to the hospital, but this was a matter of life or death.
+That’s when the long-time volunteer lieutenant at the Laurel Rescue Squad stopped — at the time he was taking a patient with minor injuries to the hospital, but decided to stop because he could tell this was a matter of life or death.

-"When I tell you, just grab her arm if we have chance," he said.
+"When I tell you, just grab her arm if we have chance," he said to the bystander.

 Globerman says the woman seemed distressed.
 It seemed as though seconds seemed like minutes -- and minutes mattered.

 All this happened within a two-hour window.
 Globerman reportedly arrived on the scene around 3:30 p.m.
 The woman would only say she "must wait until 5:00 p.m."

 "If you think someone is at risk for a suicide attempt ask them about it and don't be afraid to ask the specific questions of do you have a plan, do you have the means to do it," said clinical psychologist, Dr. Gregory Jones.

 The scare comes at a time when attention is focused on suicide prevention after two celebrities chef Anthony Bourdain and Designer Kate Spade were found dead — both from an apparent suicide.

 The situation was certainly dire, but the outcome was the best case scenario.
 The woman is now undergoing a psychiatric evaluation at a nearby hospital.